 It is a great “backup” replacement vehicle

 It can act as a backup if a primary replacement property does not close (i.e. may not have time to identify another property).
-If the appraisal for the primary replacement property comes back for less than “gain” needed to be sheltered, DSTs can accommodate “spillover/last piece fill” from a large transaction.
-If you do not want to spend the time necessary to secure (as well as to do the due diligence) on good quality replacement property, and if you are having trouble finding good replacement property in a tight market, DSTs may be a good option if suitable.
+If the appraisal for the primary replacement property comes back for less than the “gain” needed to be sheltered, DSTs can accommodate “spillover/last piece fill” from a large transaction.
+If you do not want to spend the time necessary to secure (as well as to do the due diligence) on good quality replacement property and if you are having trouble finding good replacement property in a tight market, DSTs may be a option if suitable.

 Get A Free Consultation